sanyukth-napier/Portfolio-SET09102/week9_project.md

 namespace UNDAC_App.Views
 {
+    /// <summary>
+    /// Represents a page for viewing a map with a list of places and their statuses.
+    /// </summary>
     public partial class ViewMapPage : ContentPage
     {
         private ObservableCollection<PlaceStatus> placesList = new ObservableCollection<PlaceStatus>();

+        /// <summary>
+        /// Initializes a new instance of the ViewMapPage class.
+        /// </summary>
         public ViewMapPage()
         {
             InitializeComponent();
             PlacesListView.ItemsSource = placesList;
         }

+        /// <summary>
+        /// Event handler for the button click to add a new place and status.
+        /// </summary>
+        /// <param name="sender">The object that raised the event.</param>
+        /// <param name="e">The event arguments.</param>
         private async void AddNewPlace_Clicked(object sender, EventArgs e) {
             // Get place name and status from the user